uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_unordered_map_cls.rst

 Non-member functions
 --------------------

-These functions provides binary comparison and swap operations on ``tbb::concurrent_unordered_map`` objects.
+These functions provide binary comparison and swap operations on ``tbb::concurrent_unordered_map`` objects.

 The exact namespace where these functions are defined is unspecified, as long as they may be used in respective comparison operations.
-For example, an implementation may define the classes and functions in the same internal namespace and define ``tbb::concurrent_unordered_map`` as a type alias for which the non-member functions are reachable only via argument dependent lookup.
+For example, an implementation may define the classes and functions in the same internal namespace and define ``tbb::concurrent_unordered_map`` as a type alias for which the non-member functions are reachable only via argument-dependent lookup.

 .. code:: cpp